FwangatAB/rabbit_hill_garage/README.md

-# low cost wearable pulse oximeter and heart rate monitor
+# MAX30102 SPO2 and pulse monitor